About Us

 Daniel Peixoto Murata

-Professor (FT), Department of Philosophy and General Theory of Law, U. of São Paulo; Postdoctoral Research Fellow, U. of São Paulo; SCLP Research Associate; SCLP PhD 2022
+Professor of Law, Mackenzie Presbyterian University Law School, São Paulo; SCLP Research Associate; SCLP PhD 2022

 SCLP Research Associate; SCLP PhD 2023